What Is an ETF? Exchange-Traded Funds Explained for Beginners

 ETFs are created and redeemed through a mechanism involving large institutional investors called authorised participants.

 When demand for an ETF rises, an authorised participant buys the underlying securities and exchanges them with the ETF issuer for new ETF shares.
 When demand falls, the process reverses.
-This mechanism keeps the ETF's market price closely aligned with the actual value of its holdings.
+This keeps the ETF's market price closely aligned with the actual value of its holdings.

 For everyday investors, none of this is visible.
 You simply buy or sell ETF shares through a brokerage account the same way you would buy any stock.